-A blog is a discussion or informational website published on the World Wide Web consisting of discrete, often informal diary-style text entries.
+A blog is a discussion or informational website published on the World Wide Web with discrete, often informal text entries in the diary style.

 - The main content area with articles listed chronologically, newest on top.
-Often, the articles are organized into categories.
+Often, the items are organized into categories.